Ares-Developers/Ares-docs/new/weapons/radiation.rst

   The amplitude of the beam (possibly measured in pixels?).
 Defaults to :value:`40.0` as per original RadBeams.
 The RadEruption effect originally used a random value between :value:`100.0` and :value:`500.0`.

-.. index:: Rad beams can have custom colors and duration and amplitude.

 .. versionadded:: 0.1